FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image5.png" style="width:80%" />

-> Now you are ready to start running and testing out deployment workflows under the identity of your user account.
-This will allow you to test out and experiment with these CI/CD workflows designed to deploy and update Fabric solutions.
+> Now you're ready to start running and testing out this application under the identity of your user account.
+This will allow you to test out and experiment with CI/CD workflows which have been designed to deploy and update Fabric solutions.

 Open the source file named **Program.cs** and locate the function named **Setup_ViewWorkspacesAndCapacities** .